Trojan great comes back to Troy as a volunteer assistant coach.

 Trojans claim Player, Doubles Team and Coach of the Year awards for 2013.

 The 2013 Trojans went undefeated in Pac-12 play to win a second straight conference title.
 USC swept the top Pac-12 awards with Sabrina Santamaria named Player of the Year and Doubles Team of the Year with teammate Kaitlyn Christian, while Gallien earned his fourth selection as Pac-12 Coach of the Year.
-USC finished 23-3 overall with a run to the NCAA Round of 16.
+Christian and Santamaria would go on to win the 2013 NCAA Doubles Championship, and USC finished 23-3 overall with a run to the NCAA Round of 16.

 In 2012, Gallien and the Women of Troy won a share of the Pac-12 Championship, finishing 8-1 in conference play before making a run to the NCAA Semifinals, thanks to a quarterfinal win over Stanford.
 The 24-4 finish for USC had the Trojans ranked No. 4 in the nation for USC's highest final ranking since 2006.
 Gallien's 2009 Women of Troy had snapped a 23-year losing streak to the Cardinal to get USC honors as outright Pac-10 Champions and help secure Gallien's third selection as the Pac-10 Coach of the Year as well as an eventual pick as the ITA West Region Coach of the Year.
 Gallien also saw Amanda Fink become the second Trojan to win the Pac-10 Singles Championship with her run to the title in 2009.